devoncarew/simple_lint_rules/wiki/Experimental-Flags.md

 > [!NOTE]
-> The contents of this doc were copied from our wiki and have not yet been
+> The contents of this doc were copied from our wiki and have not yet been confirmed
-> confirmed to be current and up-to-date.
-When this doc is next reviewed and
-> updated please remove this comment.
+> to be up-to-date.
+When this doc is next reviewed please remove this comment.

 # Experimental Flags